antedoro/CriptoMenu-golang/README.md

     *   **Market Chart:** Opens the Binance trading view for the currently selected cryptocurrency pair.
     *   **Edit Config:** Opens the `~/.criptomenu.toml` configuration file in your default editor for easy modification.
     *   **About:** Opens the project's GitHub page in your default browser.
+    *   **Check for Update:** Checks for new releases on the GitHub repository and notifies if an update is available.
     *   **Immediate Price Update:** Price in the menubar updates instantly when a new pair is selected.
     *   **Automatic Config Update:** The "Monitored Pairs" menu automatically updates when you save changes to the configuration file.
     *   **Quit:** Exits the application.